 Hotels in Saint Malo

-For this trip we were staying in Cancale, but we did research and visited a few hotels for future trips, these were are 3 favorites:
+For this trip we were staying in Cancale, but we did research and visited a few hotels for future trips, these were our three favorites:

 - Grand Hotel des Thermes (100 Boulevard Hébert) 19th-century 5-starred Belle Epoque hotel with a gourmet restaurant and ocean views.